-This section is substantially revised based on discussions 1. of the Drafting Committee.
+1. This section is substantially revised based on discussions of the Drafting Committee.
 The intent of the revisions is to clarify the conditions that limit the self help remedy and to introduce a sense of proportionality in the determination of when self-help is available.
+In modern practice, self help remedies are being used.
+This section attempts to draw a balance between the rights of a licensor to specifically enforce it contract and any property rights that it holds as against the rights of the licensee to not be exposed to unwarranted pressure and risk of loss.
 The remedy applies only in the case of a license.
+Given the definition of licensor, however, it applies to either party to the extent that the party transferred information to the other under conditions restricting use.
 Proportionality is introduced by providing in subsection (a) that self-help (electronic or otherwise can occur only if there is a breach that would be material as to the entire contract independent of what definition of materiality exists in the contract.
-Thus, under the definition of material breach applicable in the absence of contract terms, there must be a breach by the licensee that substantially threatens or reduces the value of the contract to the licensor.
+Thus, under the definition of material breach applicable in the absence of contract to the licensor.
 If a licensor acts to use self help and the licensee's breach is not material, the licensor breaches the contract and is exposed to all contract remedies.